 Keep it clean.
 Hand sanitizer and disinfecting wipes will be stationed throughout the office to help keep all hands and surfaces clean and germ-free as much as possible.

-- Remote-Only Crew: Like we said, this plan is strictly opt-in, so a few folks have elected not to come back to the office for a while longer.
+Like we said, this plan is strictly opt-in, so a few folks in our remote-only crew have elected not to come back to the office for a while longer.

 Before leaving HQ for the day, we ask everyone to do the following to leave the office in good shape for the next day’s crew: